Code-Institute-Submissions/weather-app/README.md

 # User Requirements and Expectations:

 ### Requirements:
-* Menu items working smoothly and respond correctly
+* Search box responds correctly and gives suitable information on a screen
-* Be provided with informative articles and media files
+* Be provided with correct and updated information
 * Website content displayed in a suitable and not offensive manor
-* Contact form validation to get in touch with band

 ### Expectations:
 * Choisen menu options leads to a correct section of the website